IGNF/lidar-prod/docs/source/tutorials/use.md

 python -m lidar_prod.run paths.src_las=</path/to/file.las>
 ```

 You can specify a different yaml config file with the flags `--config-path` and `--config-name`.
 You can also override specific parameters.
+Overriding `building_validation.application.shp_path` will force the use of the provided shapefile instead of querying DB Uni to build a shapefile on the fly.
 By default, results are saved to a `./outputs/` folder, but this can be overriden with `paths.output_dir` parameter.
 Refer to [hydra documentation](https://hydra.cc/docs/next/tutorials/basic/your_first_app/config_file/) for the overriding syntax.

 To print default configuration run `python -m lidar_prod.run -h`.
 For pretty colors, run `python -m lidar_prod.run print_config=true`.